Telangana, Andhra Governors and CMs hail Sindhu | Sports-Games

 Reigning world champion Sindhu on Sunday became only the second Indian and the first woman from the country to win two Olympic medals, securing a bronze after a straight-game win over world no.9 He Bing Jiao of China in the badminton women's singles third-place play-off.

-Sindhu, who has returned with medals from each of the big-ticket events such as the Commonwealth and Asian Games and the BWF World Tour Finals in the last five years, outwitted eighth-seed Bing Jiao 21-13, 21-15 to add a bronze to the silver that she had secured at the 2016 Rio Games.PTI VVK GDK SS PTI PTI
+Sindhu, who has returned with medals from each of the big-ticket events such as the Commonwealth and Asian Games and the BWF World Tour Finals in the last five years, outwitted eighth-seed Bing Jiao 21-13, 21-15 to add a bronze to the silver that she had secured at the 2016 Rio Games.PTI VVK DBV SS PTI SS PTI PTI

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)